LauraMarott/SocialGraphs/index.md

 Furthermore, the IMDbPY package is used to scrape the reviews from IMDb.com.

 To understand the data, the basic stats are explored.
-See the analysis here
+See the analysis [here](https://lauramarott.github.io/SocialGraphs/BasicStats).

 ### Contents of the website